Writing in childhood: Learning handwriting

+Handwriting has been shown to be connected to writing development.
+The first developmental stages of writing starts around the age of two, where children begin to produce random scribbles.
+They will eventually advance to marks of horizontal and vertical strokes.
+Around the ages of three to five, children start to realize that the marks and scribbles they make are in relation to writing.

 Research indicates that handwriting and reading share neural pathways and the cognitive processes involved in handwriting, such as letter formation and letter-sound relationships, are also involved in reading acquisition.
 Additionally, the physical act of writing helps children develop visual and spatial awareness, fine motor skills, and hand-eye coordination, which are also important for reading process.